 One of my favourite things about power signalling is that multiple signals could be controlled by one lever.
 This can save a few levers; the less levers you need, the smaller the frame, and the smaller the frame, the smaller you need to build the signalbox.

-*Power signalling is where you have a mechanical lever frame controlling 3 position signals, and all points are motorised as well.
-Hence "power", all electrically controlled rather than by pull wire or rod.
 Power signalling was installed in places that were surrounded by three postion automatic block safeworking.
 It fell out of favour when relay interlocking and unit lever panel (small electical switches) started to be installed, around the 1950's.

 Simplified diagram of Sandringham, showing routes in the up direction.
 Irrelevant points and signals are not shown.